 To know you are buying from a safe site you should always beware of too good to be true deals.
 Also, check the security settings of the website, and never enter your personal information in places you do not feel 100% sure about.
-Best rule of thumb is to think before you click, and keep documentation of all orders.
+The best rule of thumb is to think before you click and keep documentation of all orders.

 Stay tuned for additional articles where we dive deeper into this.
 Next up, we will share which sites are the best for buying skincare.
 We’ll be covering some of the above points and many others they didn’t mention in the rest of our “Beware of Buying Skin Care Online” series.